Chriismorph/Auto-Def/README.md

 	Hitbox = { -- the range detection.
 Doesnt give you range, simply its the hitbox of your armm Size = Vector3.new(2, 2.2, 2),
 	},
-	SCRIPT_NAME = "RBGDevProduct" -- name it as your liking
+	SCRIPT_NAME = "HelloWord123" -- name it as your liking

 }

---AutoDefenseScript(Config)
+AutoDefenseScript(Config)
 ```

 # Auto-Def